Coronavirus disease (COVID-19)

 The current situation in China

-After the extended Chinese New Year holidays, all Chinese ports remain open and fully operational, except for the river port of Wuhan in the Hubei province which was the epicentre of the outbreak.
+All Chinese ports remain open and fully operational, including the initially closed river port of Wuhan in the Hubei province which was the epicentre of the outbreak.

 The current situation outside China

 Whilst the virus has meanwhile spread to almost all countries, there are currently certain clusters in which a higher number of COVID-19 cases are reported.
 The number of clusters is vastly increasing, spreading to Europe, North and South America.